survivejs/webpack-book/manuscript/04_what_is_webpack.md

 ## Conclusion

 You can use webpack with other tools.
 It won’t solve everything.
 It does solve the problem of bundling, however.
 That’s one less worry during development.
-Using *package.json*, `scripts`, and webpack alone takes you far, as you will see soon.
+Using *package.json* and webpack alone can take you far.

 To summarize:

 * Webpack is a **module bundler**, but you can also use it for tasks as well.
 * **Hot Module Replacement** (HMR) helped to popularize webpack.
 It is a feature that can enhance development experience.
 * Webpack relies on a **dependency graph** underneath.
-Webpack will traverse through the source to construct the graph and it uses this information and configuration to generate bundles.
+Webpack traverses through the source to construct the graph and it uses this information and configuration to generate bundles.
 * Webpack’s **configuration** describes how to transform assets of the graphs and what kind of output it should generate.
 A part of this information may be included in the source itself if features like code splitting are used.
 * Webpack can generate **hashes** for filenames allowing you to invalidate bundles as their contents change.
 * Webpack’s logic is contained within **loaders** and **plugins**.
 These are called through webpack’s configuration.

-In the following chapters, you’ll examine webpack in more detail as you will learn to develop a basic development and build configuration.
+In the following chapters, you’ll examine webpack in more detail as you learn to develop a basic development and build configuration.
 The later chapters continue further and delve into more advanced topics.